victorBaro/AlgoGraphics/README.md

 # AlgoGraphics
 Random visualizations

-After reading [this post](http://inconvergent.net/spurious-splines/) I found it very beautiful and interesting.
-I have just recreated it using swift.
+I found [this post](http://inconvergent.net/spurious-splines/) very beautiful and interesting, so I decided to recreate it using swift.

 There are both examples in the code: